processfeedback/process-feedback-workshops/2023-08-16/Readme.md

 * You can do the [quiz](https://forms.gle/54mPpkyVYFH5VgD1A) anytime during the workshop or after.
 There are 10 multiple-choice questions and you should score a 100% in order to receive [a certificate](example-certificate.png).
 You can attempt as many times as needed.
 You are welcome to share your certificate on social media.
 * The [next workshop](https://effort.eventbrite.com) is on September 20th at the same time.
 We have revised the title of the workshop to "Effort Visualization Tools for Process-aware Teaching & Learning."

+# Invited speakers
+1. Dr. Manu Bhandari, ...
+Department, Arkansas State University
+2. Dr. Mahesh Paudyal
+3. Travis Menghini

 ## Participants
-* Dr. Manu Bhandari, ...
-Department, Arkansas State University (Invited speaker)
-* Dr. Sambriddhi Mainali, Computer Science Department, University of Missouri-St. Louis
+1. Dr. Sambriddhi Mainali, Computer Science Department, University of Missouri-St. Louis
-* Travis Menghini
-* Aakash Pokharel
+1. Aakash Pokharel
-* Usha Kulkarni
+1. Usha Kulkarni
-* Shawna Climer
+1. Shawna Climer
-* Monoj Giri
+1. Monoj Giri
-* Madison W
+1. Madison W
-* Jesse Eickholt
+1. Jesse Eickholt
-* Edward Mirielli
+1. Edward Mirielli
-* Olivia Biswas
+1. Olivia Biswas
-* Nazire Koc
+1. Nazire Koc
-* George Witmer
+1. George Witmer
-* Qin Sun
+1. Qin Sun
-* Shawn Higginbotham
+1. Shawn Higginbotham
-* Tular Girard
+1. Tular Girard
-* Marcy Leeds
+1. Marcy Leeds
-* Qiong Cheng
+1. Qiong Cheng
-* Arohi Mishra
+1. Arohi Mishra
-* Susan Bailey
+1. Susan Bailey
-* A Nicholas
+1. A Nicholas
-* Jane Sims
+1. Jane Sims
-* Manju Khari
+1. Manju Khari
-* Juan Sato-Franco
+1. Juan Sato-Franco
-* Flor Cattizo
+1. Flor Cattizo
-* Mahesh Paudyal
-* Dawn Tolonen
+1. Dawn Tolonen

 ## Some comments from the participants
 > Thanks for this workshop on this new AI tool!
 I am doing a research on a ChatGPT and AI related topic on education and it is good to know you are developing this tool to address some issues we are facing.